redecentralize/alternative-internet/README.md

 ### BitBar

 [BitBar](http://bitbar.biz/)  is a compilation of two projects by two groups: RareCoin project, and FairNova project [both abandoned]

-### Bitcoin

-[BitCoin](http://bitcoin.org/en/) is a digital currency, a protocol, and a software that enables it.
-Decentralized crypto-currency

 ### Chncoin